Stephens & Co. Reiterates Cutera (CUTR) Overweight Recommendation

 What are Other Shareholders Doing?

+Citigroup holds 168K shares representing 0.85% ownership of the company.
+In it's prior filing, the firm reported owning 142K shares, representing an increase of 15.45%.
+The firm decreased its portfolio allocation in CUTR by 42.92% over the last quarter.

+Prelude Capital Management holds 10K shares representing 0.05% ownership of the company.
+In it's prior filing, the firm reported owning 19K shares, representing a decrease of 92.32%.
+The firm decreased its portfolio allocation in CUTR by 27.03% over the last quarter.

+PSC - Principal U.S. Small-Cap Multi-Factor Index ETF holds 3K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 7K shares, representing a decrease of 172.13%.
+The firm increased its portfolio allocation in CUTR by 26.74% over the last quarter.

-VFMO - Vanguard U.S. Momentum Factor ETF ETF Shares holds 5K shares representing 0.02% ownership of the company.
+VQNPX - Vanguard Growth and Income Fund Investor Shares holds 3K shares representing 0.01% ownership of the company.
 No change in the last quarter.

-Jump Financial holds 16K shares representing 0.08% ownership of the company.
-In it's prior filing, the firm reported owning 19K shares, representing a decrease of 17.41%.
-The firm increased its portfolio allocation in CUTR by 11.75% over the last quarter.

-First Light Asset Management holds 567K shares representing 2.87% ownership of the company.
-In it's prior filing, the firm reported owning 763K shares, representing a decrease of 34.57%.
-The firm decreased its portfolio allocation in CUTR by 33.91% over the last quarter.

-BTEC - Principal Healthcare Innovators Index ETF holds 3K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing an increase of 33.11%.
-The firm increased its portfolio allocation in CUTR by 52.23% over the last quarter.

 What is the Fund Sentiment?